dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 =========================

-Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and an `LLVM <http://www.llvm.org/>`_ powered JIT compiler.
+Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and features `LLVM <http://www.llvm.org/>`_ and `Eclipse OMR <https://github.com/dibyendumajumdar/nj>`_ powered JIT compilers.
 The name Ravi comes from the Sanskrit word for the Sun.
 Interestingly a precursor to Lua was `Sol <http://www.lua.org/history.html>`_ which had support for static types; Sol means the Sun in Portugese.